mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 stereo and Mid/Side as many times as we need.

 Thanks to their simplicity and usefulness, M/S encoding and decoding are built-in tools of every DAW.
-However, to simplify my processing chain I prefer to use a dedicated plugin by Voxengo called [MSED](https://www.voxengo.com/product/msed/).
+However, to simplify my processing chain, I prefer to use a dedicated plugin by Voxengo called [MSED](https://www.voxengo.com/product/msed/).
 The benefit of using MSED is that it can work "inline", which means it encodes stereo as M/S, processes it,